 To make the pastry, place the flour and salt in a large mixing bowl.
 Using fingertips, rub the butter into the flour until you achieve a fine crumble.
 Gradually add the egg, then the water, 1 tablespoon at a time, gathering and squeezing the mixture to form a dough.
 Divide into four discs, cover with plastic wrap and refrigerate for 30 minutes.

-While the pastry is still cooling, divide the dough into 35-40 balls, weighing 30 grams each.
+Once chilled, divide the dough into 35-40 balls, weighing 30 grams each.
 Lightly dust a work surface with a little flour and roll out the pastry balls until 3 mm-thick.
 Use a 10 cm cutter to stamp out even rounds.
 Place on baking paper-lined trays, with baking paper between each layer, then cover the tray in plastic wrap and refrigerate until ready to assemble.

 Working with only a few pieces of pastry out of the fridge at a time, place a disc of pastry in the palm of your hand.
 Add one tablespoon of the potato curry mixture to the middle, then top with a piece of chicken and a piece of egg.
 Fold the dough in half and hand twist along the ends to crimp and seal well.
 Place on a baking paper-lined tray and refrigerate until you are ready to start frying.